OpenGeoHub/spatial-prediction-eml/docs/spatiotemporal-soc.md

 #> 0.7701787
 ```

-i.e. about 770 kg/m-cubic.
+i.e. it is about 770 kg/m-cubic.
 Based on these rough numbers we can estimate that the mean
-SOC density for world mangroves at 50 cm depth is about:
+SOC density for world mangroves at 50-cm depth is about:

 ```r